How business rates are calculated

 We work out your business rates bill by multiplying the rateable value of your property by the rating multiplier and then adjusting it for any discounts, reductions or transitional arrangements, which apply to you.

 Although we calculate and collect your business rates, we cannot change your rateable value or your multiplier.
 These are set nationally.
-We do decide whether you are entitled to any rate relief.
+We do decide, however, whether you are entitled to any rate relief (find out more about rate relief).

 You can also: